eagletrt/libraster-sw/README.md

     // This is called for box backgrounds
 }

-// Clear the entire screen (only used when PARTIAL_RASTER is disabled) void clear_screen_callback(void) {
+// Clear the entire screen (only used when RASTER_PARTIAL is disabled) void clear_screen_callback(void) {
     // Your implementation here
-    // Only needed if PARTIAL_RASTER = 0
+    // Only needed if RASTER_PARTIAL = 0
 }
 ```